 - If the hard disk is internal, shut down your Macintosh, wait at least 10 seconds, and then turn it on again. - If the hard disk is external, make sure that it is turned on and that its cable is connected firmly; then restart the Macintosh. - If the hard disk is your startup disk, start up with a different startup disk.
+(See the following sections, "Starting Up From a CD-ROM Disc" and "Starting Up From a Floppy Disk.")

-If the hard disk's icon appears on your desktop, reinstall system software on the hard disk (see "Installing or Reinstalling System Software" later in this chapter). - Check the ID numbers of all SCSI equipment connected to your computer.
-Each device must have a unique ID number (the computer itself has the ID number 7, and the internal hard disk has the number 0).
-Also check that the chain of devices is terminated properly.
-For information on setting SCSI ID numbers and terminating a SCSI chain, see the manuals that came with your SCSI equipment. - Test the disk following the instructions that come next.
+If, after you start up from a different disk, your hard disk's icon appears on your desktop, reinstall system software on the hard disk (see "Installing or Reinstalling System Software" later in this chapter).